tobi-ademola/drive-clone/README.md

 ## UI updates

 - [x] Add the SignedInButton to the toolbar
-- [ ] Make the navbar responsive
+- [x] Make the toolbar responsive
+- [x] Integrated dark mode
+- [x] Test the toolbar in dark mode
-- [ ] Add the filter button and search button icon
+- [x] Add the filter button and search button icon
-- [ ] Customise the default clear search button icon
 - [ ] Create the search dropdown